Long-term charity partners

 • 3

-The Prince’s Trust believes that every young person should have the chance to succeed, no matter what their background or the challenges they are facing.
-We help those from disadvantaged communities and those facing the greatest adversity by supporting them to build the confidence and skills to live, learn and earn.
+We help young people from disadvantaged communities and those facing the greatest adversity by supporting them to build the confidence and skills to live, learn and earn.

 • 4